Skip to content

 1. Install kurtosis cli

-2. Update client image tags in ./test/ethereum-devnet.yaml if outdated
+2. Update client image tags in ./test/ethereum-devnet-tags.env if outdated

-3. Fire up the devnet from the root of the eth-duties repository with:
+3. Fire up the devnet from the root of the eth-duties repository and cleanup env variables as well as repo from temp config file:

 Configure tests